roeszler/filter-maintenance-predictor/README.md

 ## Splitting Datasets
 ### Test, Train, Validation Data
+Recalling that the data for this analysis has been provided in a ‘pre-split’ format, we need to attend to the division propr to

 The primary purpose of splitting the dataset into train, test and validation sets is to prevent the model(s) from overfitting.
 There is no optimal split percentage, however we would typically split the data in a way that suits the requirements and meets the model’s needs.